manasavesala/WordCounter/README.md

 3. _Program counts the number of words in the given Sentence._
 4. _Program returns Repeatedcounter value depending on Word and Sentence inputs._
 5. _Program counts word "cat"._
-   * _Example Input: cat , "I am walking my cat and I love my cat ."_
+   * _Example Input: cat, "I am walking my cat and I love my cat ."_
    * _Example Outout: 2_
 6. _If word is not in sentence:_
    * _Example Input: the , "I am a Cat."_